drigomedeiros/users-mvc/README.md

 # Welcome to Users MVC

-This repository contains the Users MVC application made on top of Users app domain module - [Jakarta Core Module](https://github.com/drigomedeiros/users-core).
+This repository contains the Users MVC application made on top of Users app domain module - [Users App Core Module](https://github.com/drigomedeiros/users-core).
 The intention is to use this repo to show how to build Jakarta EE MVC application in embedded servers, disposed to users as Single Page Application with minimal Javascript requirements.

 ## The Users App